Negotiator to brief EU chiefs amid blame game tension

 Crucial decisions as to chances of an agreement are expected to be made at a European Council summit of EU leaders on Thursday and Friday next week ahead of the current Brexit day of Thursday October 31.

-The UK is expected to leave without a deal on October 31 if there is no agreement, signed off the UK and EU parliaments, or extension, by then.
+The UK is expected to leave without a deal on October 31 if there is no agreement, signed off by the UK and EU parliaments, or extension unanimously approved by the EU leaders, by then.

 In a tweet yesterday European Council President Donald Tusk accused the UK of playing a “stupid blame game” over whose fault it is that no agreement has yet been reached.